Enroll in our Advanced Valuation 18-21 December 2023 offering at €5,250

 - Emerging markets and other complications

-Advanced Valuation is designed for experienced professionals who want to expand their knowledge and gain new insights into company valuation.
+The Advanced Valuation program is designed for experienced professionals who want to expand their knowledge and gain new insights into company valuation.

 Participants should have valuation experience and be familiar with the basic valuation concepts, such as definition of free cash flows, the costs of capital, the Capital Asset Pricing Model and/or the Arbitrage Pricing Theory.
 For those who do not have sufficient knowledge of valuation theory, AIF’s Valuation program can serve as an introduction to the topic.